-NMC Bill: Health minister meets doctors, urges them to resume work
+NMC Bill: Health Minister meets doctors, urges them to resume work

 The fraternity is opposing section 32(1), (2) and (3), saying they encourage quackery by providing licence to practice modern medicine as community health providers for persons other than those possessing MBBS degrees.

 They also object to Section 45, which, they claim, empowers the Union Government to override any suggestion of NMC.
-(Agencies)
+(PTI)

 Editorial